where is Guatemala on the world map? Guatemala is located in Central America.

 What to do in Guatemala?

-guatemala city The traveler stays in the capital for a short time in anticipation of interesting trips around the country.
-Are you wondering what to do in Guatemala?
+what to do in Guatemala?
 This time should be devoted to excursions around the city.
 Visit the Minevra Park, where is Guatemala depicted on the map in relief and volume, you can explore it from the observation deck in anticipation of exciting hikes and trips around this country.
-The museum, which is worth visiting before the trip, is located on the university grounds, documenting and testifying to the various stages of Mayan history and culture.
-Intricate pre-Hispanic figurines and statues, carved wooden masks, burial urns, traditional fabrics, and other Mayan artifacts.
-The abundance of colonial paintings and gilded wood on the walls, as well as colorful Mayan paintings with animals, will appeal to art lovers.
-Guatemala is a truly unique country that has everything from ancient Mayan ruins, charming colonial cities, rich culture to active volcanoes.
-This is one of those countries that should not be overlooked.
-In every corner there is something to discover, explore, climb the mountains and take the most liked Instagram photos.
-So, without further ado, here's a selection of the top 12 Instagrammable places in Guatemala.
+The museum, which is worth visiting before the trip, is located on the university grounds, documenting and testifying to the various stages of

 1. Flores

-lake atitlan Flores is a charming colonial town located on the island of Lake Peten Itza.
+Lake Peten Itza.
 Most travelers stay here because of the close proximity to Tikal and other attractions in the surrounding area.
 Not just because of that!
 Many travelers stay here longer than expected because of the serene atmosphere of Flores, a beautiful colonial charm that is simply impressive.
 Complete relaxation from walking through the cobbled, winding streets of Flores, kayaking in the pleasant exploration of the shoreline of Lake Peten Itza.

 2. Tikal

-Guatemala Tikal Tikal itself is certainly one of the most fascinating Mayan ruins in Latin America, a mystically ancient ruin in the middle of the jungle, home to toucans, parrots, howler monkeys and many other exotic animals.
+Mayan ruins in Latin America, a mystically ancient ruin in the middle of the jungle, home to toucans, parrots, howler monkeys and many other exotic animals.
 Not to mention the fact that the highest pyramid rises above the horizon, exceeding 200 feet, and although this place is visited by thousands of tourists every year, it remains, as it were, untouched by the wild and peaceful place.
 Visiting Tikal evokes a sense of wonder and mysticism.

 3. El Mirador

-guatemala city If you are in the mood for something even more exciting and positively adventurous and are prepared for such adventures, you should definitely go on a 5-6 day hike through the wild and dense forest to the remote Mayan settlement of El Mirador.
-The ruins, lost deep in the jungle - just magical.
-Such a journey speaks volumes.
+If you are in the mood for something even more exciting and positively adventurous and are prepared for such adventures, you should definitely go on a 5-6 day hike through the wild and dense forest to the remote Mayan settlement of

 4. El Boqueron

-El Boqueron The lush green canyon of El Boqueron.
+El Boqueron.
 The narrow canyon, with its giant limestone walls covered in vegetation and caves, will leave any visitor in awe and wonder how something so majestic can hide just an hour's drive from the city of Rio Dulce.
 The trip will be no less exciting, visiting the canyon itself up the Rio Salsa.

 5. Finca Paraiso

-lush green canyon Finca Paraiso is a private property near Rio Dulce, which is known for its waterfall.
+Finca Paraiso is a private property near Rio Dulce, which is known for its waterfall.
 Hot springs that cascade into the icy cold river.
 The waterfall is mainly visited by local tourists who come in the afternoon, so it is worth visiting this gorgeous place in the morning when you can not hear the noise of people, but only the noise of nature and water.
 Or a bath in a natural Jacuzzi alone.
 It is worth following the narrow paths and climbing to the top of the waterfall to the hot streams, so to speak, to its source, to take mud baths, which are very useful.
 This whole complex of water treatments is a therapy in natural nature.

 6. Castle of San Felipe de Lara

-Castle of San Felipe de Lara There is something particularly nostalgic and historical about visiting the ruins of the fort, Rio Dulce, Castillo de San Felipe, this place really takes you back to the XVI century - the years when the fort was used for protection from pirates.
+There is something particularly nostalgic and historical about visiting the ruins of the fort, Rio Dulce, Castillo de San Felipe, this place really takes you back to the XVI century - the years when the fort was used for protection from pirates.
 The fort itself and its buildings are not large, but the lack of size is compensated by beauty.
 Make your way through the narrow spaces of the fort, climb to the highest tower.
 The life of those times is very clearly represented.
 From the tower of the fort, there is a superb view of the lake.
-Then you should swim in the lake, relax and enjoy the eternal spring sun in the Rio Dulce National Park, where Castillo is located.
+Then you should swim in the lake, relax and enjoy the eternal spring sun in the

 7. Semuc Champey

-Panorama Semuc Champey is a 300-meter natural limestone bridge in the middle of the jungle, just a 30-minute drive from the city of Lankin, and you are taken to another world.
+Semuc Champey is a 300-meter natural limestone bridge in the middle of the jungle, just a 30-minute drive from the city of Lankin, and you are taken to another world.
 Here the water is turquoise.
-Walk along the river, explore the nearby caves, climb the observation deck, and admire the beauty of Semuca, considered one of the best places to visit in Guatemala.
+Walk along the river, explore the nearby caves, climb the observation deck, and admire the beauty of Semuca, considered one of the best places to visit in

 8. Antigua

-semuc changpei semuc Antigua is the former capital of Guatemala.
+capital of Guatemala.
 Over the centuries, there have been earthquakes, floods, avalanches and volcanic eruptions.
 Its insecure location even led to its demotion – from the nation's capital in the 18th century.
 It was replaced by Guatemala City, the current capital located in the highlands of Guatemala.
 This place is interesting because it is considered one of the best streetscapes.
-It is included in the UNESCO World Heritage List, and many travelers stay here for several weeks, in order to explore its surroundings and natural attractions.
-So the city often hosts the most interesting events.
+It is included in the

 9. Xela

-xela city Xela is the second largest city in Guatemala.
+second largest city in Guatemala.
 The city attracts travelers who want to experience the authentic atmosphere of today's Guatemala.
 The area is famous for the beauty of the western highlands of Guatemala and for hiking.

 10. Lake Atitlan

-lake Lake Atitlan, also located in the highlands of Guatemala, is considered one of the most Instagrammable lakes in the world.
-Its coastline is populated by Mayan villages.
-The most interesting Instagrammable places for the traveler are Panajachel, San Pedro and San Marcos.
-Each village has its own uniqueness.
-It's worth staying here for a couple of days.
-Panahachel is the most visited destination.
+most visited destination.
 At the same time, visit the small town of San Pedro, known as a party place for tourists and travelers with numerous cafes, pubs and restaurants, where people easily share their impressions, as everything here is conducive to this.
 And San Marcos-a small town, also located on the shores of the lake, is the sleepiest place.
 People who are interested in meditation and other spiritual activities come here to enjoy a peaceful environment.
-The, so to speak, untouched by tourists village of Maya people is Santa Cruz and Tzununa.
-It's worth checking out.

 11. Chichicastenango

-mayan ruins Chichicastenango is best known for its size, colorfulness, and crowded markets on Thursdays and Sundays, when vendors from all over Guatemala come here to sell their wares.
+Chichicastenango is best known for its size, colorfulness, and crowded markets on Thursdays and Sundays, when vendors from all over Guatemala come here to sell their wares.
 The place is fun!
 Here you can buy souvenirs and other local products, clothing, interesting household items, exotic kitchen utensils, here you should definitely make a day trip.
 Be sure to bring your trade negotiation skills with you.
 It is very interesting to bargain here.

 12. Volcanoes